evgenyneu/Dodo/README.md

 ## Usage

-Add `import Dodo` to your source code if you used Carthage or CocoaPods setup methods.
+Add `import Dodo` to your source code (unless you used the file setup method).

 Dodo is an extension of UIView class.
 You can reach it by using using the `dodo` property in any instance of UIView or its subclass.
 It can be, for example, the `view` property of your view controller.